 BEST STARTS FOR KIDS

-Tantrums are a natural response for children expressing an emotion they can't convey in words
+Tantrums are a natural response for young children expressing an emotion they can't convey in words

 Tantrums can be best managed if you remain calm